jogeshsingh/Learning-about-FPGA-DESIGN-/README.md

  # Learning-about-FPGA-DESIGN
-This repository contains some introductory level course review for learning about FPGA Design including some tutorials, links to websites and some blogs related to FPGA RTL Design.
+This repository contains some introductory level course review for learning about FPGA Design including some tutorials, links to some websites and some blogs related to FPGA RTL Design.

 # Introduction
  What is an `FPGA` ?